Shigeru Suzuki

-Biography
+Career

-Before being invited to join Happy End in 1969, Suzuki was in a band called Skye (スカイ) with his high school classmates Tatsuo Hayashi and Ray Ohara (Sadistic Mika Band).
-Happy End produced three albums, Happy End (1970), Kazemachi Roman (1971) and Happy End (1973), before officially disbanding on New Year's Eve 1972.
-Suzuki and Haruomi Hosono then formed Caramel Mama (キャラメル・ママ) with Hayashi, Masataka Matsutoya and Hiroshi Sato in 1973.
-They changed their name to Tin Pan Alley (ティン・パン・アレー) a year later.
+Second-year junior high school student Shigeru Suzuki began playing guitar and formed a the Ventures cover band named CIA with some classmates in 1965.
+In 1968, while still a student at Aoyama Gakuin Senior High School, he formed the band Skye with classmates Tatsuo Hayashi and Ray Ohara (later of the Sadistic Mika Band).
+In December 1969, Suzuki was invited by Haruomi Hosono and Takashi Matsumoto to join Valentine Blue, which also included Eiichi Ohtaki.
+The quartet changed their name to Happy End and went on to be credited as the first rock act to sing in Japanese.
+They released three albums, Happy End (1970), Kazemachi Roman (1971) and Happy End (1973), before officially disbanding on New Year's Eve 1972.
+In the band, Suzuki was predominantly a guitarist, but would sing his own compositions, such as "Hana Ichi Monme".

+Suzuki and Hosono then formed Caramel Mama (キャラメル・ママ) with Hayashi, Masataka Matsutoya and Hiroshi Sato in 1973.
+They changed their name to Tin Pan Alley (ティン・パン・アレー) a year later and worked as session musicians, most notably for Matsutoya's future wife, Yumi Arai.
+Suzuki said the idea was to form a collective like the Muscle Shoals Rhythm Section, but things did not go as planned.

-Suzuki released his first solo album, Band Wagon which was recorded in Los Angeles with musicians from notable acts such as Little Feat, Santana and Sly and the Family Stone, in 1975.
+Suzuki released his first solo album Band Wagon in 1975.
+It was recorded in Los Angeles with musicians from notable acts such as Little Feat, Santana and Sly and the Family Stone.
 To tour the record, he formed the band Huckleback (ハックルバック) with Sato, bassist Akihiro Tanaka and drummer Toshiaki Hayashi.
 The group played around 10 shows, before disbanding on November 16, 1975.
+The following year, tracks the band recorded for audio engineer Shinichi Tanaka to play at an audio trade fair, were released as the album Maboroshi no Huckleback.
+Suzuki's next solo album, 1976's Lagoon, was recorded in Hawaii and saw him venture into Hawaiian music and bossa nova.
+Writing for Mikiki, Kenichi Makimura described 1978's Caution! as seeing Suzuki shift to pop music.

 Suzuki, Hosono and Hayashi reformed Tin Pan Alley, dropping the "Alley" from the name, for an album in 2000.

 On February 17, 2009, Suzuki was arrested by the Tokyo Wangan Police Station for violating the Cannabis Control Law.
 He received a six month prison sentence suspended for three years on March 17.

 To celebrate his 40th anniversary as a solo artist, Suzuki teamed up with Ino Hidefumi for two concerts on April 3 and 4, 2015.
 They performed twice each day and were backed by Hayashi and Hama Okamoto.